 2 medium size onions, chopped

-1 lb Italian sausage (mild or hot or a combo), cut/chopped diagonally
+1 lb.
+Italian or your favorite sausage (mild or hot or a combo), cut/chopped diagonally

 5 diced roma tomatoes